codio/tutorial_yo_angular/annotations.md

 @annotation:tour mods1
 #Modify some files
-To run properly in Codio, you'll want to open up `Gruntfile.js` and search for 'localhost' (somewhere around line 64) and change this
+To run properly in Codio, you'll want to open up `Gruntfile.js` in the root of your App and search for 'localhost' (somewhere around line 64) and change this

     // Change this to '0.0.0.0' to access the server from outside.
     hostname: 'localhost',
-    livereload: 10467
+    livereload: 35729

 to this

     // Change this to '0.0.0.0' to access the server from outside.
     hostname: '0.0.0.0',
     livereload: 4000

+Codio leaves all Ports between 1024 and 9999 at your disposal, so we need to modify the livereload port.

 @annotation:tour mods2
 #Preview your App
-Codio has the ability to save you lots of time by setting up cli and preview menus.
-Open up the Run menu at the top (see image below) and select 'Configure...'.
+Codio has the ability to save you lots of time by configuring the 'Run' menu (cli commands) and the 'Preview' menu.

+Click on 'Configure...' as shown in the Run menu below.

 ![run menu](img/run-menu.png)